Call anytime

 Agronomy

-Our experience over a number of years with this crop, has stood us in good stead.
-We now have a well developed agronomy model which is very simple and highly effective using familiar chemistry.
+We now have a well-developed agronomy model which is very simple and highly effective using familiar chemistry.
 Disease is not a significant issue with millet, and normally no fungicides are used.
-Seed yields are in the range of 1.00 -1.85 tonnes per acre (2.5 to 4.5 tonnes per Ha), with typical yields of a good crop at 1.5 tonnes/acre.

-The perfect solution for failed crops of rape.
+The perfect solution for failed crops of rape

 OSR Growers know the frustration and difficulty of realising late in the spring, that a crop of OSR isn’t going to be viable.
 This creates the dilemma of what to do – especially if the ground has been sprayed with autumn herbicides such as Kerb.